yegor256/blog/_posts/2014/nov/2014-11-24-principles-of-bug-tracking.md

 If you think the ticket should be closed because the introduced solution is good enough, address your comment to the ticket reporter.
 And start it with "@jeff, I think the solution you've got already is good enough, because ..."
-This way, you will help the assignee to close the ticket and move on.
+This way, you will help the assigned to close the ticket and move on.

 If you think the solution is wrong, address your comment to the assignee of the ticket, starting with "@jeff, I believe your solution is not good enough